Understanding Post-Training Structural Changes in Large Language Models: Analysis of Post-Training

-It can be observed that $\mathcal{M}^{\text{replaced}}_{\text{post}}$ maintains or even exceeds the performance of the $\mathcal{M}_{\text{post}}$, which once again illustrates the importance of Equation 8 and verifies that post-training does not alter the singular value distribution of the original model.
+It can be observed that $\mathcal{M}^{\text{replaced}}_{\text{post}}$ maintains the performance of $\mathcal{M}_{\text{post}}$, while $\mathcal{M}^{\text{controlled}}_{\text{post}}$ suffers from significant model collapse, which once again illustrates the importance of Equation \ref{approx_W} and verifies that post-training does not alter the singular value distribution of the original model.
 Detailed experimental setups, the selection method of $\alpha'$, and results across different model scales and families are provided in Appendix \ref{test_replaced_model}.